Career Advice - creating a Career that Works for You

 If this is the option you think you will take, I can help you make the choice, discussing options, and planning how you are going to achieve the move.

-Choosing to remain with our current employer, will mean there will need to changes made, or it won't work out.
+Sometimes the career is right but remaining with our current employer, will require some changes to be made, or it won't work out.
 We need to be aware of what's happening within the environment, develop skills allowing us to deal with any personality or situational issues.

 We need to have the confidence to approach the correct person, our boss for instance, presenting a valid and professional argument as to why we should be invested in, enabling us to move on within the organisation.